psiberx/cp2077-red-lib/README.md

 #### Incomplete classes

-Using `RTTI_FWD_CONSTRUCTOR()` as in the previous example, you can inherit partially dedcoded classes, and delegate construction and destruction to RTTI system.
+Using `RTTI_FWD_CONSTRUCTOR()` as in the previous example, you can inherit partially dedcoded classes and delegate construction and destruction to RTTI system.

 ### Alternative naming